nitrescov/Python-RaspiNAS-UI/README.md

 The RaspiNAS-App was packaged using [PyInstaller](https://pyinstaller.org).
 The following dependencies must be fulfilled therefor:

 * PyInstaller - `pip install -U pyinstaller`
-* Tkinter - `apt install python3-tk` / `pacman -S tk`
+* PySide6 - Arch: `pacman -S pyside6` / alternatively with pip: `pip install -U PySide6`
-* Pillow (for the GIF -> ICO conversion under Windows) - `pip install -U Pillow`
+* Pillow (for the png -> ico conversion under Windows) - `pip install -U Pillow`

-Then the app can be packaged in the main directory with the following command: `pyinstaller --onefile --windowed --icon=icons/raspinas.gif RaspiNAS-App.py`
+Then the app can be packaged in the main directory with the following command: `pyinstaller --onefile --windowed --icon=icons/raspinas.png raspinas-app.py`

 > Note:<br>
 > Although the socket connection transfers data particularly quickly, it is not encrypted.
 For this reason, it should only be used in the local, non-public network (e.g. for backups).